MCLXI/placeholder/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/cryptodezirecash-qt (GUI, 32-bit) or bin/32/cryptodezirecashd (headless, 32-bit)
+- bin/32/GLPM-qt (GUI, 32-bit) or bin/32/GLPMd (headless, 32-bit)
-- bin/64/cryptodezirecash-qt (GUI, 64-bit) or bin/64/cryptodezirecashd (headless, 64-bit)
+- bin/64/GLPM-qt (GUI, 64-bit) or bin/64/GLPMd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run cryptodezirecash-qt.exe.
+Unpack the files into a directory, and then run GLPM-qt.exe.

 ### OSX